theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. The code does not compile.

 ### A6.
+B. A `String` is immutable.
+Calling `concat()` returns a new `String` but does not change the original.
+A `StringBuilder` is mutable.
+Calling `append()` adds characters to the existing character sequence along with returning a reference to the same object.

 ### Q7.
 Which are the results of the following code?
 (Choose all that apply)
 ```java